Look for the name and

 are often called Dragon Fish or Arrowanas.

-is the same Silver Arowana Fish
+the same Silver Arowana Fish that

-that is shown in the video near
+is shown in the video near the top

-the top of this page.
-Click on the
+of this page.
+Click on the picture

-is a beautiful Asian Arowana,
+a beautiful Asian Arowana, which

-which is about 24" long including
+is about 24" long including the

 a very large aquarium with an